yesil/milo/libs/features/mas/commerce/checkout-link.md

 | `wcms:placeholder:failed`  | fires when the offer is could not be found or fetched     |
 | `click`   | native click event on the `a`  element      |

 <br>

+For each events except `click`, the following css classes are toggled on the element: `placeholder-pending`, `placeholder-resolved`, `placeholder-failed`.

 ::: warning
 **Note**: Event names with `wcms:placeholder` prefix can be subject to change.